wootra/svg-table/packages/svg-table/README.md

 ### table in table

-since this is just an svg, you can use another svg even svg-table.
+Since this is just an svg, you can use another svg even svg-table.
-But becareful. the columnWidths given is used just to calculate ratio of each columns. when you give colGaps, each columns' sizes are calculated excluding gaps (and margins). so you should give widths for internal table considering of the gaps. for example, if width of the table is 900, and 3 columns, the internal object's size cannot be more than 300. but if you add colGaps as 10, then 900-20 = 880 is your total available size. so each column will have 880/3 = 293 will be the available cell's width.

 ![table border with margin](https://raw.githubusercontent.com/wootra/svg-table/main/apps/svg-table-demo/README.assets/embedded-tables.png)